 The Alhambra consists of the threefold structure as a palace, an annex, and a castle.
-Its structure reflects the medieval Christians style.
-The Alcazaba is on foreland at ending of a plateau in the northwest.
+Its structure reflects the medieval Christian style.
+The Alcazaba is on foreland at the ending of a plateau in the northwest.
 Its bastion, outer walls, and towers marked a difference.
 Torre de la Vela (a tower of 25 m height) raised the flag of the Spanish conquest in 1492.
-In 1881, the turret bell was restored which was damaged after lightening.
+In 1881, the turret bell was restored which was damaged after lightning.

 The Alhambra Palace complex